bbauska/UC-Davis-JS-Basics/readme.md

   title="Example, The Cross Fade Effect" alt="Example, The Cross Fade Effect." />
 </p>
-I've got a little styling in here to make the slideshow look a little bit better.
+I&apos;ve got a little styling in here to make the slideshow look a little bit better.
-But instead of just swapping out the source, we'll have a crossfade effect as we go from one slide to the next, and we'll be using CSS to do that animation.
-It's going to be a little bit different than what we did before, but very similar otherwise.
+But instead of just swapping out the source, we&apos;ll have a crossfade effect as we go from one slide to the next, and we&apos;ll be using CSS to do that animation.
+It&apos;s going to be a little bit different than what we did before, but very similar otherwise.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->